Agency vs. Corporate Recruiting: Which One Is Best to Work With?

 Agency recruiting and corporate recruiting share a common goal: finding and hiring qualified candidates for a company’s open roles.
-While they share many of the same job functions, agency and corporate recruiters have distinct priorities and their benefits to the companies they work for differ.
+While they share many of the same job functions, agency and corporate recruiters have distinct priorities, and the benefits they provide to the companies they work for differ.

-Here, we’ll discuss agency versus corporate recruiting and help you decide which one is the best choice to serve your needs.
+Here, we’ll discuss agency versus corporate recruiting and help you decide which is best for your needs.

-A corporate recruiter is a full-time, in-house employee of a company.
-Their job is to fill positions within that company.
+A corporate recruiter is a full-time, in-house employee of a company who fills positions within that company.

-Corporate recruiters have a deep understanding of the organization for which they work and may even be specialized to a certain department within that company.
-Google, for example, has recruiters who are dedicated specifically to hiring employees in search, UX, cloud, commerce, and more.
+Corporate recruiters have a deep understanding of the organization for which they work and may even specialize in a certain department within that company.
+Google, for example, has recruiters dedicated specifically to hiring employees in search, UX, cloud, commerce, and more.

 A corporate recruiter is paid a salary, sometimes with a small commission or bonus structure.
 Often from an HR background, a corporate recruiter may also be responsible for other tasks besides recruiting, like onboarding new hires and managing employee benefits.

-Because corporate recruiters work for just one company, the position comes with more stability and consistency than an agency recruiting job.
+Because corporate recruiters work for just one company, their position offers more stability and consistency than an agency recruiting job.

-An agency recruiter works for a staffing agency.
-Also known as headhunters, agency recruiters fill positions within companies that are clients of their agency.
+An agency recruiter works for a staffing agency like 4 Corner Resources.
+Also known as headhunters, agency recruiters fill positions within companies that are their agency’s clients.

-Agency recruiters have knowledge of the way different companies are structured and an understanding of what their various clients are looking for.
+Agency recruiters like the ones on my team know how different companies are structured and understand what their various clients are looking for.
 They may specialize in recruiting for a certain industry, like healthcare or tech.

 An agency recruiter receives a nominal salary and earns most of their income on commission based on the positions they fill.
 People in this role often come from a sales background or have some combination of sales and HR experience.